SWI-Prolog: Constraint logic programming

+Extensions for SWI-Prolog

 SWI-Prolog installs with a web framework based on definite clause grammars.

-Distributed computing

 SWI-Prolog queries may be distributed over several servers and web pages through the Pengines system.

 XPCE

 XPCE is a platform-independent object-oriented GUI toolkit for SWI-Prolog, Lisp and other interactive and dynamically typed languages.
 Although XPCE was designed to be language-independent, it has gained popularity mostly with Prolog.
 The development XPCE graphic toolkit started in 1987, together with SWI-Prolog.

 It supports buttons, menus, sliders, tabs and other basic GUI widgets.
 XPCE is available for all platforms supported by SWI-Prolog.

-PceEmacs

 PceEmacs is a SWI-Prolog builtin editor.
 PceEmacs is an Emacs clone implemented in Prolog (and XPCE).
 It supports proper indentation, syntax highlighting, full syntax checking by calling the SWI-Prolog parser, warning for singleton variables and finding predicate definitions based on the source information from the Prolog database.

-Interface between Java and Prolog (JPL)
+Interfaces

 JPL is a bidirectional interface between Java and Prolog.
 It requires both SWI-Prolog and Java SDK.
 It is installed as a part of SWI-Prolog.